silverhadch/bazzite-kde-dx/README.md

 # ⚙️ bazzite-kde-dx

+**⚠️ Current Status: Broken Until KDE Coprs Recover**

+The Copr repositories that provide the Plasma git-master and KDE Gears packages are currently broken upstream.
+This means the image cannot be built successfully at the moment, and Rawhide fallback repos are also not providing working KDE master builds.
+Once the Coprs become functional again, image builds will resume normally.

 A Bazzite Image with git master Plasma and Gears plus full KDE development tools.
 Perfect for KDE developers who want to game too.

 ## Features